Tensor-based Multimodal Learning for Prediction of Pulmonary Arterial Wedge Pressure from Cardiac MRI: Experimental Results and Analysis

 \textbf{Uncertainty-Based Sample Binning:} To improve the quality of training data, we used quantile binning to remove training samples with uncertain landmarks.
 The landmarks were divided into $50$ bins, and then removed one bin at a time in the descending order of their uncertainties.
 Figure~\ref{binning} depicts the results of binning using $10$-fold cross-validation on the training set, where the performance improves consistently over the four scales when removed bins $\le 5$.
 Based on the results, we removed $5$ bins ($129$ out of $1081$ samples) from the training set, and used the remaining $952$ training samples for the following experiments.

-\textbf{Unimodal Study:} We compared the performance of single modalities including short-axis, four-chamber, and EHR features in this experiment.
-As a baseline, we used previously reported EHR features~\cite{garg2022cardiac}, which include left ventricle mass and left arterial volume.
-Table~\ref{tab2} presents the performance of the unimodal models.
-It is observed that the four-chamber modality model produced a better performance with improvement over the baseline ($\Delta$AUC $=0.0800$ $\Delta$Accuracy $=0.0527$ and $\Delta$MCC $=0.3484$).
-This experiment indicates that tensor-based features have a diagnostic value.
+\textbf{Unimodal Study:} The performance of three models on single-modality is reported in Table~\ref{tab2}, including short-axis (SA), four-chamber (FC), and cardiac measurements (CM), where the CM based unimodal is considered as the baseline.
+The results demonstrate an improvement of $\Delta$AUC $=0.0800$ $\Delta$Accuracy $=0.0527$, and $\Delta$MCC $=0.3484$ over the baseline obtained by FC based unimodal, which indicates that tensor-based features have a diagnostic value.

 \textbf{Bi-modal Study:} In this experiment, we compared the performance of bi-modal models.
-As shown in Table~\ref{tab2}, bimodal (four-chamber and EHR) produces superior performance (i.e., AUC $=0.8135$, Accuracy=$0.7925$ and MCC $=0.4999$) among bi-modal models.
-Next, we investigated the effect of fusing EHR features with short-axis and four-chamber modalities in Fig.~\ref{fig2}.
-It can be observed from these figures that the fusion of EHR features enhances the diagnostic power of cardiac MRI modalities at all scales.
-The bi-modal (four-chamber and EHR) model achieved the improvement in the performance ($\Delta$AUC $=0.0035$ and $\Delta$MCC $=0.0333$) over the unimodal (four-chamber) model.
+As shown in Table~\ref{tab2}, bimodal (four-chamber and CM) produces superior performance (i.e., AUC $=0.8135$, Accuracy=$0.7925$ and MCC $=0.4999$) among bi-modal models.
+Next, we investigated the effect of fusing CM features with short-axis and four-chamber modalities in Fig.~\ref{fig2}.
+It can be observed from these figures that the fusion of CM features enhances the diagnostic power of cardiac MRI modalities at all scales.
+The bi-modal (four-chamber and CM) model achieved the improvement in the performance ($\Delta$AUC $=0.0035$ and $\Delta$MCC $=0.0333$) over the unimodal (four-chamber) model.

-\textbf{Effectiveness of Tri-modal:} In this experiment, we performed a fusion of EHR features with the bi-modal models to create two tri-modal models.
-The first tri-modal is tri-modal late (EHR with a late fusion of short-axis and four-chamber) and the second tri-modal is a tri-modal hybrid (EHR with an early fusion of short-axis and four-chamber).
-As shown in Fig.~\ref{fig4}, EHR features enhance the performance of bi-modal models and tri-modal hybrid outperforms all.
-The tri-modal hybrid achieved the best performance (i.e., AUC $=0.8327$, Accuracy $=0.8038$, and MCC $=0.5099$) (see Table~\ref{tab2}).
-This model obtained significant improvements over the baseline method (i.e., $\Delta$AUC $=0.1027$, $\Delta$Accuracy $=0.0628$, and $\Delta$MCC $=0.3917$).
+\textbf{Effectiveness of Tri-modal:} In this experiment, we performed a fusion of CM features with the bi-modal models to create two tri-modal models.
+The first tri-modal is tri-modal late (CM with a late fusion of short-axis and four-chamber) and the second tri-modal is a tri-modal hybrid (CM with an early fusion of short-axis and four-chamber).
+As shown in Fig.~\ref{fig4}, CM features enhance the performance of bi-modal models and tri-modal hybrid outperforms all.
+The tri-modal hybrid obtained the best performance (Table~\ref{tab2}, where AUC $=0.8327$, Accuracy $=0.8038$, and MCC $=0.5099$) and a significant improvement of $\Delta$AUC $=0.1027$, $\Delta$Accuracy $=0.0628$, and $\Delta$MCC $=0.3917$ over the baseline method.